Last Updated on November 30, 2023

 Kris has been diagnosed with type 1 diabetes for over 15 years.
 He enjoys running and bicycling, both of which can be difficult for a diabetic.
 After he tried to run a half marathon without taking juice and almost passing out, he decided that something needs to be done to fix the problem of athletes and diabetes.

-Currently, the necklace is going through the patent process and is till in a prototype phase.
-Because it hasn’t officially hit the markets, there isn’t an official announcement on how much the necklace is going to cost.
+Currently, the diabetes necklaces are going through the patent process and is till in a prototype phase.
+Because it hasn’t officially hit the markets, there isn’t an official announcement on how much the diabetic necklace is going to cost.

 Working out with Diabetes

 Exercise is one of the most important factors in managing diabetes.
-So, if you don’t have a Glucose Boost necklace, how are you supposed to exercise safely?
+So, if you don’t have a Glucose Boost type 1 diabetes necklaces or type 2 diabetes necklace, how are you supposed to exercise safely?
 Just because you have diabetes doesn’t mean that you can’t train for a half marathon like Kris.
 There are plenty of ways that you can participate in endurance events, just like athletes without diabetes.

 If you’re looking to start running for long distances, or biking, or swimming, you should always put your health and safety first.
 Always take plenty of water with you and a healthy snack in case of your blood sugar drops.
 You can also take juice or carry a piece of fruit.

 Aside from keeping proper nutrition with you while you’re exercising, make sure to bring your cell phone and that someone knows where you’ll be running.
 Even with the proper fluid and snacks, you never know what’s going to happen.
 Always have a phone nearby in case of an emergency.
-Once there Glucose Booster necklaces hit the shelves, diabetic athletes everywhere real breathe a sign of relief.
+Once their Glucose Booster diabetes necklace hit the shelves, diabetic athletes everywhere real breathe a sign of relief.

 Maybe you’re concerned that having a health condition will cause you to not qualify for life insurance.
 There are companies who offer no exam life insurance for diabetics.
-Let us help you today.
+Let us help you today and get type 1 diabetes necklace and type 2 diabetes necklace.